JeffersonLab/epsci-spack/setup/README.md

 The setup scripts in this directory are here so they can be edited and pushed back to the GitHub repository.
+This also provides a way to test the scripts without a partially modified copy accidentally getting published by the cronjob to CVMFS.